Metro area air quality · 2025

 Health Impact Assessment

-Air quality posed significant health risk in 2024.
+Air quality posed significant health risk in 2025.
 Sensitive groups, including people with asthma, COPD, cardiovascular conditions, children, pregnant women, and adults over 65, should monitor AirNow.gov alerts and limit outdoor activity on Unhealthy (AQI 151+) and Very Unhealthy (201+) days.
-Peak readings reached AQI 431, well into the Hazardous range.
+Peak readings reached AQI 2122, beyond EPA's standard 0-500 scale, indicating an extreme event.

 Sensitive group advisory